SonarMonkey/meninx/README.md

   - shared: all generic configurations shared between machines
 - secrets: manages agenix secrets, not directly imported into config
 - pkgs: houses all my custom-defined packages either not in nixpkgs or customized by me
-  - dnd-tools: WIP install of 5e.tools site
-  - mullvad-vpn: used when nixpkgs is behind latest release
-  - warp-terminal: used when nixpkgs is behind latest release
 - modules: houses all my custom NixOS and home manager modules
   - nixos: system-side modules
     - fhs: options to enable running assorted non-Nix binaries